miqueiasveloso/mini-message-board/README.md

 # Mini-Message-Board

-A mini-message-board app created using NodeJs, using MongoDB as the database.
+A mini-message-board app created with NodeJs, using MongoDB as the database.